The Local History Guild

 Jonathan Bourne Historical Center - 30 Keene Street, Bourne, MA

-Join New Bedford Whaling Museum’s Curator of Maritime History, Michael P. Dyer, and Ron and Tracy Lindholm of Cape Cod Picture Framing and Preservation for a conversation about the recent restoration and exhibition of two massive marine paintings by local artist Charles Sidney Raleigh.
-Hear the history behind Bourne icons and learn the process of cleaning and preserving Raleigh’s most famous works.
+New Bedford Whaling Museum Curator of Maritime History, Michael P. Dyer moderated this discussion with Ron and Tracy Lindholm of Cape Cod Picture Framing and Preservation about the recent restoration and exhibition of two massive marine paintings by local artist Charles Sidney Raleigh.

 Race and the Voting Block in Antebellum New Bedford